 protect the head from light and water, while letting air in.
 As the head

-grows, loosen and re-tie the leaves, as necessary.
+grows, loosen and re-tie the leaves, as needed.

-Harvest your Cauliflower when the flower head is full, and the florets are
+Harvest Cauliflower when the flower head is full, and the florets are still

 Timing of harvest is very important to taste.
 Food quality and taste

 rapidly deteriorates as the flowerets begin to separate and open, and

 as the head turns from a creamy white to brown.